Go to main menu Go to search Go to main content Go to footer

 Regional innovation governance is highly context-specific.
 The degree to which civil society will be engaged in the policy process greatly depends on the regional institutional context and capacities to deal with community-engagement.

-If you have any specific questions related to innovation governance you can reach out to Policy Learning Platform experts directly via the policy helpdesk.
+If you have any specific questions related to innovation governance, you can contact Policy Learning Platform experts directly via the policy helpdesk.

 Innovation